cristianonicolai/devconfcz-2020/README.md

 2. Model Flight Booking process

  - Add a start node, a service task for executing the `FlightBookingService` bean and an end node.
- - Select the new service task node modify the following properties (Implementation/Execution):
+ - Select the new service task node and:
+   - Name it as _Book flight_
+   - Modify the following properties (Implementation/Execution):
      - Select Implementation _Java_
      - Interface, the fully complete name of the `FlightBookingService` class: `org.acme.travel.service.FlightBookingService`
      - Operation, the name of the method that you created in the `FlightBookingService` class service.
      - Assignments:
           - Input: Add an input named _Parameter_ of type `org.acme.travel.Trip` and source _trip_.
           - Output: Add an output named _Result_ of type `org.acme.travel.Flight` and source _flight_.

-**Important!** Save your work: ctrl+S
+**Important!** Save your work: ctrl+S (or cmd+s)

 ## 11) Create the business logic for the Travel Request